jonipreza/csc299-project/tasks2/README.md

+# Prompt I used: "I want to be able to add due dates with specific times to a task, for example a task like "Finish English Essay" could have a set due date of November 20th, 2025, 3:00 pm."

 # tasks2 - Iteration: Add due dates with specific times

 This iteration builds on `tasks1` by allowing you to specify **due dates with times**.